clemsadand/AirPollution/README.md

 ## Methodologies

-### Crouzeix-Raviart Finite Element Method (CR-FEM)

-The CR-FEM approach discretizes the spatial domain using a triangular mesh.
-The concentration variable is approximated by piecewise linear functions that are continuous at the midpoints of element edges (Crouzeix-Raviart elements).
-A Backward Euler scheme is used for time discretization.
-The `crbe.py` script handles mesh creation, matrix assembly, solution, and error computation.

-Key components:
--   `create_mesh()`: Generates a square mesh using `gmsh`.
--   `Problem`: Defines the analytical solution, initial conditions, boundary conditions, and source term.
--   `Domain`: Specifies the physical domain parameters.
--   `MeshData`: Stores and processes mesh information.
--   `ElementCR`: Defines properties of the Crouzeix-Raviart reference element.
--   `BESCRFEM`: Implements the Backward Euler Scheme with CR-FEM, including matrix assembly, solving the linear system, and computing errors.

 ### Physics-Informed Neural Networks (PINN)

 PINNs leverage deep neural networks to approximate the solution of PDEs.
 The network takes spatio-temporal coordinates (x, y, t) as input and outputs the concentration c(x,y,t).
 The training process minimizes a composite loss function that includes: